Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Yes.

-And uh Omar Award says they're desperate to represent our position because they are terrified enough, people will realise there's an alternative to red labour versus blue labour.
+And Omar Award says, they're desperate to represent our position because they are terrified enough people will realise there's an alternative to red labour versus blue labour.

 That's very true.

-Yes, before I insult anyone else, it's probably probably best to end it there.
+Yes, before I insult anyone else, it's probably best to end it there.

-Um buy it if you want to buy it, because you won't be able to buy it after today because people who do want to buy it will abort it and then we would run out.
+Buy it if you want to buy it, because you won't get to buy it after today, because people who do want to buy it will abort it and then we would run out.

 I just realised I forgot to do that in mine.

-Well, you but yours might go out to mine, so they're just gonna be able to do it.
+Well, yours might go out to mine, so they'd just be bad.